-China state media slams Pompeo's Latam warning as 'ignorant and malicious'
+China slams Pompeo's 'malicious' Latam comments amid influence battle

 Pompeo said the United States welcomed competition from China, but criticized a lack of transparency at its state-owned enterprises and what he called “predatory economic activity”.

-In comments made in Panama he said that counties should have their “eyes wide open” when it came to Chinese investment.
+In comments made in Panama he said that countries should have their “eyes wide open” when it came to Chinese investment.

 “It’s simply the case that in parts of the world China has invested in ways that have left countries worse off, and that should never be the case,” he said.